Lo & Behold is a virtual art gallery, featuring biblical images found in Catholic churches across the UK.

 This resource is for art lovers everywhere and is designed to raise awareness of the beautiful biblical art that is available to see in Catholic churches across the country.
 Within churches new and old, you’ll find pieces that represent various art movements – Arts and Crafts, Gothic Revival, Modernism and Postmodernism, to name a few.

-For much of Christian history, Church art was considered an effective way to help people to better understand the message of the Bible.
+For much of Christian history, Church art was considered an effective way to share the message of the Bible.
 In today’s digital culture, saturated with snaps and selfies, images are an even more important means of communication.
 Given this, social media seemed to be a perfect place to showcase some of the great religious art that exists around almost every corner.

 This site brings together much of this art in a systematic way.
 If you’d like to explore the art in a way that is more linked to the Church’s cycle of feasts and fasts, I invite you to follow Lo & Behold on Instagram.